 The process of applying for a business loan will vary depending on the lender, but most of them still require a significant amount of documentation, especially to get approved for $1 million.
 You'll most likely need to gather:

-- Any applicable business licenses, certifications, and registrations
+Any applicable business licenses, certifications, and registrations.
+These confirm your business is legally authorized and compliant.

 5. Apply and Submit Your Application